 Hone your writing skills and you’ll bring in the big bucks (well, maybe).

 The FunkyCorp content team is always looking for excellent writers we can rely on to nail our style and make our lives easier when it comes to editing.
-We’ve handpicked these 11 skills as the most important we look for.
+These are the 11 skills we look for in a writer.

 1 Make an impact

 Hook them right from the start — people are busy and have a short attention span.
 We all want to imagine our writing is captivating enough to hold people, but in reality your audience are likely glancing at your copy while changing trains or waiting for a friend.
 You’ll need a clear, punchy title and strong intro.

 Organise the information you present in terms of importance.
 For a travel story, you should inform the audience in the first few sentences where you are writing about and why it’s of interest.